Social structure of China: Political class and rural land reform

+"Bad elements" (坏分子 (Huài fèn zǐ)) had been a term previously used by both the Nationalist government and the CCP, where it generally referred to "elements" deemed corrupt, opportunistic, or degenerate.
+In 1957, Mao categorized bad elements as criminals, describing them as the "thieves, swindlers, murders and arsonists, hooligans' organizations, and elements that cause harm to socialism."
+Bad elements were viewed as harming socialism indirectly and distinguished from counterrevolutionaries on that ground.

 The official administration system was of four hierarchical tiers: provincial municipalities, districts, counties, and townships, from top to down.
 County-level cadres mostly did not get paid from the official payroll system.